Computer Security Crimes in Georgia

-Email Virus Distribution, Denial of Service Attacks and Other Prohibited Conduct: Crimes that involve email and viruses are highly technical.
-However, the crime stems from a person uses a computer without permission and controlling it.
+Email Virus Distribution, Denial of Service Attacks and Other Prohibited Conduct: Crimes that involving email and viruses are highly technical.
+However, the crime stems from a person using a computer without permission and controlling it.
 Their action could be to modify something on the computer, prevent something from happening, or distrubuting a virus on the computer.

 Inducement to Install, Copy or Execute Software Through Misrepresentation: Computers perplex numerous people and many times people are unaware of what they should download.
 There is all kinds of software you can add to your computer and it can be overwhelming.
 A crime occurs when a person convinces another to install, copy, or execute software by misrepresentation.

 Use of Spyware, Browsers, Hijacks, and Other Prohibited Software: This is another crime that stems from a person uses a computer without authorization.
 A criminal offense has occurred when the suspect allows for spyware, browsers, or other prohibited software to be installed on the computer.

 Penalty for Being Convicted of a Computer Security Crime in Georgia